-Shortly after 7am, Petit stepped off the south tower onto the wire, and seemed to immediately find his confidence.
-He not only walked—he knelt on one knee, he lay down, he conversed with gulls, and he taunted police officers ready to arrest him on either end.
-In all, Philippe Petit crossed the quarter-mile-high wire eight times.
+Shortly after 7 a.m., Petit stepped off the south tower onto the wire and seemed to immediately find his confidence.
+He not only walked but knelt on one knee, laid down, conversed with gulls and taunted police officers ready to arrest him on either end.
+In all, Petit crossed the quarter-mile-high wire eight times.

 The World Trade Center proved a tough act to follow, but Petit did not retire the wire and balancing pole

 After one unauthorized walk inside the Gothic structure on New York’s Upper West Side, Petit was named artist-in-residence at the Cathedral of St. John the Divine.
 In September 1982, he wire-walked 150 feet over Amsterdam Avenue to the cathedral’s west face as part of a dedication ceremony.
 But most spectacularly, in 1999 he completed a 1,200-foot walk over a Little Colorado River branch of the Grand Canyon.
 This time, 1,600 feet separated the man on wire from the earth, where most of us can only stand and gape.